 - Establish Ground Rules

 One of the reasons many of us don’t talk dirty is fear of sounding ridiculous, or being put down or rejected by a partner.
 It’s important to set some ground rules when you’re willing to take risks like this.
-Rules like no laughing at one another, and no judgment are important.
+Rules like no laughing at one another (laughing together is fine), and no judgment are important.
 In the heat of the moment anything can come out of your mouth, and you need to know that your partner is respectful of the ways that can be exposing.

 - Start Slow